2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up

 Fix an integer $k\ge 6$.
 Define the perturbation energy

-\textbf{Background coefficient bounds actually needed in the energy method.} The explicit background \eqref{eq:background-solution} provides $(U,V)$ in closed form.
-What the stability estimates require is \emph{not} a uniform bound on the raw derivatives $\partial_x^m\partial_\theta^\ell V$ (which can grow faster than $(T-t)^{-1}$ near the intermediate scale $r^2\sim T-t$), but rather uniform control of the \emph{degenerate combinations} that appear in \eqref{eq:L1},\eqref{eq:L2} and in the weighted Sobolev norms.
+\textbf{Background coefficient bounds actually needed in the energy method.} The ridge-background construction based on the seed \eqref{initial-condition-UVG-2} provides the closed-form/apex model for $(U,V)$ used here and, in particular, reproduces the explicit apex dynamics.
+What the stability estimates require is \emph{not} a uniform bound on the raw derivatives $\partial_x^j\partial_\theta^\ell V$ (which can grow faster than $(T-t)^{-1}$ near the intermediate scale $r^2\sim T-t$), but rather uniform control of the \emph{degenerate combinations} that appear in \eqref{eq:L1},\eqref{eq:L2} and in the adapted weighted Sobolev norms.